418-teapot-devs/backend/HACKING.md

 # Code style

-To keep a consisten format trough all the codebase run the following formatter
+To keep a consistent format trough all the codebase run the following formatter

 ```sh
 $ isort --profile black . && black .